 - Naga Fireballs, Nong Khai

-- Yi Peng Lantern Festival, Chiang Mai – held to coincide with Loy Krathong.
-Dates for 2020 to be confirmed.
-Probable dates October 30-November 1.
+- Yi Peng Lantern Festival, Chiang Mai: held to coincide with Loy Krathong.
+Dates for 2023 to be confirmed.
+Probable dates 27-29 November.

-- Monkey Banquet Festival, Lopburi – last Sunday in November
+- Monkey Banquet Festival, Lopburi: usually held on last Sunday in November

 Mass Lantern Release, Mae Jo, Chiang Mai

-- King Bhumibol Birthday Commemoration Day (public holiday) the day on which HM King Bhumibol Adulyadej was born is also celebrated as Father’s Day and National Day – December 5
+- King Bhumibol Birthday Commemoration Day (public holiday): 5 December.
+The day on which HM King Bhumibol Adulyadej was born is also celebrated as Father’s Day and National Day.

-- New Year’s Eve (public holiday if it falls on a weekday) – December 31.
+- New Year’s Eve: (public holiday if it falls on a weekday) 31 December.
 New Year Countdown events held at various locations in Thailand including Bangkok, Chiang Mai and Pattaya.